machal/cssmine-content/css3-box-reflection.md

 Box Reflection
 ==============

-The browser will render a reflection of an element under or next to it.
+The browser will render a reflection of the element under or next to it.

 Syntax
 ------